(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

-My name is Doris Belland, and I’m a financial literacy educator, facilitator of the Women’s Money Group, and author of the book Protect Your Purse, Shared Lessons for Women: Avoid Financial Messes, Stop Emotional Bankruptcies, and Take Charge of Your Money.
+My name is Doris Belland, and I’m a financial literacy educator, and author of the book Protect Your Purse, Shared Lessons for Women: Avoid Financial Messes, Stop Emotional Bankruptcies, and Take Charge of Your Money.

 I ended up in my personal finance business through unconventional circumstances.

 In my twenties, I was a doctoral student doing fully-funded research.
 I was on track to become a university professor.
 Then life happened.

 My first husband had cancer.
 When the disease progressed to the point that he required emergency surgery to remove tumors from his spine, I took what I thought would be a one-year leave of absence to support him through his treatments.

 I never went back to my studies.
 My husband died six years later.
 On top of the emotional trauma, I was left with his dying business and $400,000 of debt.
 I paid off the debt within two years and began the process of rebuilding my life.

 First, I developed a real estate portfolio of buy-and-hold properties.
 I then built a Rent to Own business, which helped families address financial challenges, and two years ago, I created Your Financial Launchpad, a company dedicated to helping women grow their financial knowledge and confidence.